ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 ### 5.5 Administrative Zone Management
 Administrative Zones are virtual boundaries which a country can define to better manage their resources which are used during registrations.
 These resources includes Centers, Users, Machines and Devices.
 These zones can be defined in a hierarchical fashion and a country can allocate resources to such zones based on their requirements.

 Resources under each zone is managed by a Zonal Admin.
 This is done by assigning an Administrative zone to the Zonal Admin during user creation.
 These Zonal Admins can exist at any zonal hierarchy.
 (For e.g, a Zonal Admin can directly be mapped to the whole country as a Zone or can be mapped to a significantly smaller zone such as a city).
-Each type of resource (Center, Machines, users (Officer/Supervisor) and devices are mapped to an Administrative Zone as explained in [Section 5] (#5-resource-management)Resources Management section).
-Thus these resources when mapped to zone can only be managed by the Admin of that Zone.
+Each type of resource (Center, Machines, users (Officer/Supervisor) and devices are mapped to an Administrative Zone as explained in [Resources Management section](#5-resource-management)  Thus these resources when mapped to zone can only be managed by the Admin of that Zone.

 ## 6. Master Data Management [**[↑]**](#table-of-contents)
 ### 6.1 View Master Data Types